SizeCredit/size-solidity/README.md

 - Price feeds must be redeployed and updated in case any Chainlink configuration changes (stale price timeouts, decimals, etc)
 - In case Chainlink reports a wrong price, the protocol state cannot be guaranteed.
 This may cause incorrect liquidations, among other issues
 - In case the protocol is paused, the price of the collateral may change during the unpause event.
 This may cause unforseen liquidations, among other issues
+- It is not possible to pause individual functions.
+Nevertheless, BORROW_RATE_UPDATER_ROLE and admin functions are enabled even if the protocol is paused.
 - Users blocklisted by underlying tokens (e.g. USDC) may be unable to withdraw
 - All issues acknowledged on previous audits